allforabit/jsui-cljs/README.md

 There are two build targets: `dev` runs the [Google Closure][closure] compiler backend in minimal optimisation mode, whereas `prod` turns on all optimisation for "production" output.
-The `dev` mode is much faster, and also helpful for debugging, whenever the output of `prod` can potentially throw up problems (most likely due to *munging*, discussed below) which are easier to solve by having a non-`prod` script to compare with.
+The `dev` mode compiles much faster, and is also helpful for debugging, whenever the output of `prod` can potentially throw up problems (most likely due to *munging*, discussed below) which are easier to solve by having a non-`prod` script to compare with.
 (In any case, it's an educational exercise to examine the